isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2238.md

 ---
-title: Detrack - Detrack Delivery Tracking & Real-Time Proof Of Delivery (E-POD) System - 5 Vehicles
+title: QuickBooks Online - A-Start Tisch Accounting QuickBooks Extra Large Package
-permalink: /productivity-solutions-grant/solutionrepo/solution2221
+permalink: /productivity-solutions-grant/solutionrepo/solution2238
 ---

 ### Description

-Detrack is a cloud-based real-time vehicle tracking and electronic proof of delivery (e-POD) solution with the use of just an Android or iPhone.
-Detrack not only offers full visibility of your delivery fleet, but it also lets you keep track of the status of every delivery job and helps you notify your customers of the progress in real-time, so they won't have to keep calling your customer hotline.
-Our solution has proven to help companies cut manpower and operations costs by up to 90%.
+Tisch Global Corporate Advisory is offering A-Start , a seamless cloud accounting solution to help your business with accurate accounting, reconciliation and invoice management.
+Access your accounts in real-time, anytime and anywhere with our market-leading professional suite of solutions.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DetrackSystems20200859_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/TischGlobal20200717_Desensitised_Annex_3_Part_5_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria